IngmarBitter/defenders/md/Christ/Christ.Slides.7.ResurrectionBiblicalEvidence.md

 ![](pics/ChristOverview.jpg style="float: right; width: 7rem")

+<p style="font-family: 'EB Garamond', serif; font-style: italic;">"Now it came to pass, as He sat at the table with them, that He took bread, blessed and broke it, and gave it to them.
+Then their eyes were opened and they knew Him; and He vanished from their sight."</p><p style="text-align: right;"> <em>Luke 24:30–31 (NKJV)</em></p>

 * Luke 24:13-35 — two disciples walking the seven miles to Emmaus
-* A stranger joins them, opens the Scriptures from Moses through the prophets
+* A stranger joins them, opening the Scriptures from Moses through the prophets
-* At table, He breaks bread — and they recognize Him
+* At the breaking of bread their eyes are opened — then He vanishes
-* He vanishes from their sight
-* They run **back** to Jerusalem and find the disciples already saying: *"The Lord is risen indeed, and has appeared to Simon!"*
+* They run **back** to Jerusalem, only to find the disciples already proclaiming that the Lord has risen and appeared to Simon

 ---